Mochxd/Restful-Booker-APIS/README.md

 **Running Tests in Postman**
 1. Open Postman.
-2. Import the Postman collection located in the api-tests/collections directory.
+2. Import the Postman collection.
-3. Configure the environment variables using the Postman environment files in the api-tests/environments directory or create your own environment file.
+3. Configure the environment variables using the Postman environment "Bookingenvironment" directory or create your own environment file.
 4. Run the API tests using Postman's collection runner.

 **Running Tests via Command Line using Newman**